-The City unveiled its latest Art in Public Places project, REcycled REef, on Friday, March 18 at 8:30am at South Beach Park, near the entrance at Palmetto Park Road.
+The City unveiled this Art in Public Places project, REcycled REef, on Friday, March 18 at 8:30am at South Beach Park, near the entrance at Palmetto Park Road.
 Members of the public joined the sculpture's artist, Gregory Dirr, City Council and staff, 4Ocean, and other community partners for the unveiling of the art piece.
-The unveiling was followed by a beach cleanup where the community gathered to pick up trash, plastic and other materials.
+The unveiling was followed by a beach cleanup where the community gathered to pick up trash, plastic, and other materials.

 "The recycled material art project is a great way for our residents and visitors to learn about the impact of plastic in the environment, make informed decisions on how they use plastic in their daily lives, and to be mindful of the items they bring to our beautiful beaches,” said Lindsey Roland Nieratka, the City’s Sustainability Manager.

-Gregory’s proposed design, titled REcycled REef, will feature an oversized coral reef, with a contemporary spin.
-The core structure will be made using recycled metal rebar, wire mesh and concrete.
-Discarded plastics will be attached with concrete mortar, covering the entire surface like a mosaic.
-Gregory will personally collect all plastics used in the project from various beaches.
-The collected pieces will be treated to prevent deterioration and then primed and painted with UV coating.
+Gregory’s design, REcycled REef, features an oversized coral reef, with a contemporary spin.
+The core structure is made using recycled metal rebar, wire mesh, and concrete.
+Discarded plastics are attached with concrete mortar, covering the entire surface like a mosaic.
+Gregory personally collected all plastics used in the project from various beaches.
+The collected pieces were treated to prevent deterioration and then primed and painted with UV coating.

 Artist Gregory Dirr and Proposed Project Design